arivera12/OneLine/README.md

     - [x] FTP (Blobs)
 - [x] Blobs Management is centralized
   - [x] Blobs doesn't never need a child tables to support multiple file upload references
-  - [x] Define and apply rules to the expected blob
 - [x] Server exceptions are pre-handled and recorded
 - [x] Every operation is auto audited with option of rolling back any operation at any time